iTeeLionCode/BeamMP-ITL_core/README.md

 | Kick and ban player | ban nick "reason" duration |
 | Disallow chat for player | mute nick "reason" duration |

-## Chat commands
+## Chat commands durations syntax

-Duration in commands:

-*   33m - 33 minutes
+- 33m - 33 minutes
-*   23h - 23 hours
+- 23h - 23 hours
-*   54d - 54 days
+- 54d - 54 days

+Example 1 hour and 5 minutes: 1h5m

+## Plugin installation

+- Drop Config and Resources folder in to root folder of your server
+- Import db.sql in to yout MySQL server
+- Copy config example "Config/mysql.json.example" to same place with name "mysql.json" and cofigure it
+- Copy config example "Resources/Server/ITL_core/config/main.json.example" to same place with name "main.json" and cofigure it

+## Plugin update

+- Drop Config and Resources folder in to root folder of your server
+- Add new missing config rows from examples (if update contains new rows)
+- You need to manual update DB configuration from new db.sql (That's temporary thing, i'm working on fix)